nialldbarber/based-components/README.md

 ## What's the point?!

-This component library isn't like your typical design system (like Material-UI, Ant Design, Bootstrap etc).
+This component library isn't like your typical design system (like `Material-UI`, `Ant Design`, `Bootstrap` etc).
 I wanted to create a highly customisable library that has all the basics covered and easy ways to scaffold a component.

 This is essentially a library where the functionality is ready made, but the styles and extra logic are left entirely up to the developer.